unitystation/unitystation-wiki/docs/index.md

 # Home

-Welcome to the Offical UnityStation iki
+Welcome to the Offical UnityStation wiki

 As this project is in its early stages, this wiki will serve the purpose of providing a gemeral  understanding of unitystation.